 Last year we found these gorgeous Thanksgiving printables from the talented designers of TomKat studio, who are gracious enough to offer their elegant designs for free.
 So, we’re thankful for them too. (free)

 Pottery Barn Kids is giving the kids something creative to do while they wait for turkey, with this adorable printable color-your-own Thanksgiving placemat.
 Created by Made by Joel, kids can write in all the things they are thankful for on each turkey feather.
-If one of them writes food, food, food, food, food, food, feed him first. (free)
+If one of them writes food, food, food, food, food, food, feed him first.
+UPDATE: Unfortunately these placemats are no longer available.

 Well this gives new meaning to Thanksgiving dressing.
 A Lovely Lark’s free printable color-your-own Thanksgiving turkeys is be a great activity for kids who love paper dolls.
-And we know lots of them. (free)
+And we know lots of them.
+UPDATE: Unfortunately these printables are no longer available.

 If Uncle Joe brings up a touchy subject or the kids look ready to start a food fight, pull out copies of this Thanksgiving-themed MadLib printable which can refocus the conversation towards thinking up the funniest noun, verb, or adjective. (free with mailing list registration)